 - one per-UE measurement gap and one per-FR NCSG, or

-- one per-UE NCSG and one per-FR measurement gap, or

 - one per-FR NCSG and one per-FR measurement gap in the same FR.

 and if the gap collision condition specified in clause 9.1.8.3 is met then the gap collision rule applies.